Guarda costa: Origin and function

 The nature of their job conceded them ample autonomy in the interpretation of the laws and frontiers, meaning that in practice guarda-costa took what they wanted with little to no evidence of crime.
-The mere fact of finding cargo produced in the Hispanic Indies, like cocoa, salt, hide, snuff and logwood, or even a single real de a ocho, sufficed to declare the ship captured by piracy or smuggling.
-Guarda costas routinely killed entire crews, and in their greatest extralimitations they assaulted land settlements in English, Dutch and Danish colonies.
+The mere fact of finding cargo produced in the Hispanic Indies, like cocoa, salt, hide, snuff and logwood, or even a single real de a ocho, sufficed to declare the ship captured for piracy or smuggling.
+Guarda costas routinely killed entire crews, and in their greatest extralimitations they assaulted settlements in English, Dutch and Danish territories.

-They commonly used half-galleys of two masts and up to 120 men named periagua, which were hidden in land with vegetation by day and deployed in night attacks against unaware vessels.
-Over time they adopted many kind of ships, big and small, like the quick balandra or sloops of up to 25 men, which were gathered in small numbers to board enemy ships.
-Although very inferior to the foreign ships of the line sent in to hunt them down, they were extremely difficult to find and catch.
+They commonly used half-galleys of two masts and up to 120 men named periagua, which were hidden inland with vegetation by day and deployed in night attacks against unaware vessels.
+Over time they adopted many kinds of ships, big and small, like the quick balandra or sloops of up to 25 men, which were gathered in small numbers to board enemy ships.
+Although their small, relatively lightly armed vessels were no match for the foreign ships of the line sent in to hunt them down, they were extremely difficult to find and catch.
 Guarda costa often teamed up with small royal fleets called armadillas (armadillo was also used for a single, well-armed ship).

-Their crews were as ethnically diverse as the Spanish Main itself, being composed by peninsulares, black, Indian, mestizo and mulatto members, described by Governor of Jamaica Thomas Lynch as "a mongrel parcel of thieves and rogues".
-They also included Italians, peoples from the Balkans and renegades of all nations who had pledged loyalty to Spain.
-The success of the guarda-costa drove pirates and buccaneers to change sides and join them, sometimes in exchange for amnesty.
-The imperial administration accepted them with remarkable liberality, although favoring the Catholics or those willing to convert.
+Their crews were as ethnically diverse as the Spanish Main itself, being composed mostly of mestizo, mulatto, Indian, black and peninsular members.
+Governor of Jamaica Sir Thomas Leech described them as "a mongrel parcel of thieves and rogues".
+Some also came from Italy, the Balkans, and renegades of all nations who had pledged loyalty to Spain.
+The success of the guarda costa drove pirates and buccaneers to change sides and join them, sometimes in exchange for amnesty.
+The imperial administration accepted them with remarkable liberality, although favoring Catholics or those willing to convert.
 Crewmen hailing from Biscay were the most prestigious corsairs.